Craig Harper (Chairman) - What do you want SCS students to learn about life?

 I believe we should prepare students to be effective servants of Christ.
 In order to advance this mission, we attempt to live out God’s standards of truth, faithfulness, and integrity.
 SCS, to me, strives to live out 1 Peter 4:10, ESV “As each has received a gift, use it to serve one another, as good stewards of God's varied grace:”

-Kris Boan (Secretary) – How do you feel about Christian Education?
+Amanda Teeter (Secretary) - What do you believe about Christian education?

 Jimmy Menis - What do you want SCS students to learn about life?

 My desire is for every SCS student graduate in order to have the knowledge that Jesus is the key to everything they will face in life.
 Their relationship with Jesus will provide them with the ability to face the difficult things they will encounter.
 Life is not always easy, however, Jesus and their relationship with him will carry them through the most difficult and scary things they will face.
 They will learn a lot of different things in their classes, which they will need, but the most important thing is they are better Christians for having been at SCS.

 Laura Holland - What do you feel is the most important part of Christian education?

 I believe that all areas of academics should be taught through the lens of a Biblical worldview that acknowledges and affirms that, "the fear of the Lord is the beginning of wisdom."
 Proverbs 1:7.
 I strongly believe that Christian education should stand apart from secular education, in that Christ is the foundation and the model for all areas of the school and student life.
 This includes academics, student conduct, teacher support and instruction, athletics, discipleship, leadership, and extracurricular activities.
 As stated in Colossians 1:17, "He (Christ) is before all things, and in him all things hold together."
 The measure of successful Christian education should be evidence of the immeasurable love of Christ.